UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Seal the Envelope: Inspect your exterior doors and windows for hidden drafts.
 Simple weatherstripping or upgrading your attic insulation keeps the conditioned air inside, meaning your AC doesn’t have to work as hard to maintain a comfortable temperature.

-• Upgrade for Efficiency: Upgrading your home efficiency directly reduces your CenterPoint pass-through charges.
-When it’s time to replace a washer, dryer, or refrigerator, look for the Energy Star label.
+• Upgrade for Efficiency: Upgrading your home appliances directly reduces your CenterPoint pass-through charges.
+When it is time to replace a washer, dryer, or refrigerator, look for the Energy Star label.
 These high-efficiency appliances are an energy-saving option that trim your variable usage and serve as a more environmentally mindful choice each time they run.

 For more deep-dive strategies on reducing your consumption, check out our comprehensive guide on how to save on your electric bill.